build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 ![X-Ray Traces Map](images/x-ray-traces-map.png)

 Click on the Lambda Function node to view its trace details and then click on the **## lambda_handler** subsegment in the Segments timeline.
 Function calls are prefixed with “##”.
 Click the **Annotations** tab.
-The [aws lambda powertools](https://awslabs.github.io/aws-lambda-powertools-python/2.15.0/) integration with X-Ray automatically identifies and annotates lambda function calls that required a cold start (ColdStart: true / false).
+The [aws lambda powertools](https://awslabs.github.io/aws-lambda-powertools-python/2.15.0/) integration with X-Ray automatically identifies and annotates AWS Lambda function calls that required a cold start (ColdStart: true / false).
 You can see the impact of the cold start in the **Initialization** time before your lambda handler was executed (~1s):

 ![X-Ray Segments and Annotations View](images/x-ray-segments-annotations-view.png)

 X-Ray annotations are searchable.
 As a result, you can search and retrieve all traces that experienced a cold start.
 Click on the **Metadata** tab.
 Here you can see that the response from the lambda function is also captured by X-Ray.
 The response metadata was automatically setup by [aws lambda powertools](https://awslabs.github.io/aws-lambda-powertools-python/2.15.0/).
-Metadata isn’t searchable from X-Ray but can provide valuable information such as troubleshooting expected vs. actual responses.
+Metadata isn’t searchable from AWS X-Ray but can provide valuable information such as troubleshooting expected vs. actual responses.

 In the next step, you will instrument your sample application so that user ids are captured as annotations.
-You will be able to troubleshoot requests per user by annotating your requests with a user id.
+You will then be able to troubleshoot requests per user by filtering on the user id annotation.

-## Step 3:  Update the application to capture the cognito user id in X-Ray
+## Step 3:  Update the application to capture the cognito user id in AWS X-Ray

-At this point, you have seen some of the benefits of X-Ray in the context of your sample application and the default setup for [aws lambda powertools](https://awslabs.github.io/aws-lambda-powertools-python/2.15.0/).
-Next, you will update the X-Ray implementation to also capture the user id.
+At this point, you have seen some of the benefits of AWS X-Ray in the context of your sample application and the default setup for [aws lambda powertools](https://awslabs.github.io/aws-lambda-powertools-python/2.15.0/).
+Next, you will update the AWS X-Ray implementation to also capture the user id.

 The sample application uses Amazon Cognito for user registration and authentication.
 Before you update the application, create a new user.
 Navigate to [http://localhost:8080](http://localhost:8080/) to open the local front end server.
 Next, click the **Sign In** button and select the **Create account** link.